315+ Telescopes Ranked

 Recommended Product Badge

 The SpaceProbe 130ST is a nice telescope.
-But if you want a truly astrophotography-capable instrument, you’ll need a bigger budget, and for purely visual use, a Dobsonian is probably a better choice.
+But if you want a truly astrophotography-capable instrument, you’ll need a bigger budget.
+For purely visual use, a Dobsonian is probably a better choice.
+This telescope becomes a great choice only if you’ve got a constrained budget and you’re specifically looking for an equatorial mount within that small budget for some reason.

 Buy from Recommended Retailer